Two Ramsey problems in blowups of graphs: Blowup Ramsey numbers

 \subsection{Proof of Theorems~\ref{thm:maintriangles} and~\ref{thm:main3chrom}}

-Given two graphs $H$ and $G$, we define $H(G)$, the \emph{hypergraph of copies of $H$ in $G$}, to be a $|E(H)|$-uniform hypergraph with vertex set $E(G)$, and edge set consisting of each set of edges of $G$ which correspond to a copy of $H$ in $G$.
+\\ Given two graphs $H$ and $G$, we define $H(G)$, the \emph{hypergraph of copies of $H$ in $G$}, to be the $|E(H)|$-uniform hypergraph with vertex set given by the edges $E(G)$ of $G$, and edge set consisting of each set of edges of $G$ which correspond to a copy of $H$ in $G$.

-We define the \emph{girth} of a hypergraph $H$, to be the number of edges in a shortest cycle of $H$ and denote it by $g(H)$.
+We define a \emph{cycle} in a hypergraph $H$ to be a set of edges $e_1,\dots,e_k$ such that there are distinct vertices $v_1,\dots,v_k$ for which $v_i \in e_i \cap e_{i+1}$ for each $i \in [k-1]$ and $v_k \in e_1 \cap e_k$.
 In particular, note that if two edges share at least two vertices, then these two edges form a cycle of length $2$.
-Note therefore that a hypergraph with girth at least three is what is often referred to in literature as a \emph{linear} hypergraph, and all its cycles are \emph{loose} cycles.
+We define the \emph{girth} of a hypergraph $H$ to be the number of edges in a shortest cycle of $H$ and denote it by $g(H)$.
+Note therefore that a hypergraph with girth at least three is what is often referred to in literature as a \emph{linear} hypergraph, and all its cycles are \emph{loose} cycles, i.e. each pair of consecutive edges along the cycle intersect in precisely one vertex.

 The graph $G$ which we use in the proof will be obtained using the following sparse Ramsey theorem of Ne\v set\v ril and R\"odl.

 \begin{theorem}[Ne\v set\v ril--R\"odl, Theorem 4.2~\cite{NR}] Let $r,s \in \mathbb{N}$ and let $H$ be a $3$-chromatically connected graph.
 Then there exists a graph $G$ with the following properties: \begin{enumerate} \item $G \stackrel{r}{\to} H$; \item $g(H(G)) > s$. \end{enumerate} \end{theorem}